Visa Status, Renewals, or Problems

 To check on the status of your U.S. Visa application:

 U.S. consular officers have decision-making authority regarding nonimmigrant visa applications.
-If your application is denied, ask the consular officer to explain why.
+If the consular officer denies your application, ask them to explain why.
 While you are not eligible to reapply for a visa if the officer denies your application, you can apply for a waiver instead.